 What happens if I don't participate or it's not confirmed by my instructor?

-If your instructor does not confirm your participation in a class, the Registrar may drop you from that class.
-Student Financial Aid will adjust your aid based on the number of credit hours that have been confirmed.
+If your instructor does not confirm your participation in a class, Student Financial Aid will adjust your aid based on the number of credit hours that have been confirmed.
 This could mean your aid package will be reduced.
 If you have already received a refund based on the credits for an unconfirmed course, you may end up with an account balance and have to pay the university back.